+Agency District Use Tax

-Numerous counties have enacted ordinances establishing special taxing districts that impose transactions (sales) and use taxes on the sales and/or purchases of tangible personal property in or for use within the district.
+Numerous counties have enacted ordinances establishing special taxing districts that impose sales and use taxes on the sales or purchases of tangible personal property in or for use within the district.
 Various laws authorize counties to establish districts for transportation, jails, and for other governmental services.
-See SAM Section .
+See SAM Section 3574.3.

-The district use tax does not apply to fixed price sales contracts executed before the effective date of the ordinance if neither party has the unconditional right to terminate the contract.
+District sales and use taxes do not apply to fixed price sales contracts executed before the ordinance’s effective date if neither party has the unconditional right to terminate the contract.

-After the effective date of the district taxing ordinance, State agencies will report to the BOE and pay the district use tax applicable to purchases in the same manner as prescribed for reporting the State use tax.
-The district use tax is applicable to purchases of tangible property to be used within the district, but purchased from vendors located outside the district who do not hold certificates of authority to collect use tax.
+Agencies/departments pay the district use tax applicable to purchases in the same manner as prescribed for reporting the state use tax to CDTFA.
+The district use tax applies to purchases of tangible personal property utilized within the district, but purchased from vendors located outside the district who do not hold certificates of authority to collect use tax.

+District Use Tax on Temporary Storage

-State-administered transit district use tax does not apply to storing, keeping, retaining, processing, fabricating or manufacturing of tangible personal property for subsequent use solely outside the State or for subsequent use solely outside the district imposing a use tax.
-The tax does apply when purchases are withdrawn from storage for use within the transit district.
+Transit district use tax does not apply to storing, keeping, retaining, processing, fabricating or manufacturing of tangible personal property for later use solely outside the state or for later use solely outside the district imposing a use tax.
+The tax does apply when purchases are removed from storage for use within the transit district.

+Agency/Department Collection of District Sales Tax

-As of the effective date of the district taxing ordinance, State agencies selling tangible personal property within the district for use within the district will collect the appropriate transactions and use taxes from the consumers.
-State agencies selling tangible personal property from locations in one county that are delivered into counties that have these district taxes are required to report and pay to the BOE the transactions and use taxes applicable in the county where the delivery is made.
+Agencies/departments selling tangible personal property within a district for use within the district will collect the appropriate sales and use taxes from the consumers.
+Agencies/departments selling and delivering personal property from locations in one county to counties with district taxes are required to report and pay to the CDTFA the transactions and use taxes applicable in the county of delivery.

-Delivery charges subject to the State sales tax are also subject to the district transactions tax.
-This district tax does not apply to fixed price sales contracts executed before the effective date of the ordinance if neither party has the unconditional right to terminate the contract.
+Delivery charges subject to the state sales tax are also subject to the district transactions tax.

 The tax on tangible personal property sold within the district will consist of the appropriate district transactions tax, the 1 percent uniform local tax, the 1/4 percent county transportation tax, and the state sales tax.

+Procedures for Reporting and Remitting Sales and Use Taxes
-The procedures prescribed for accounting, claim preparation, reporting and paying the State sales and use taxes are also applicable to the State-administered district transactions (sales) and use taxes.
-See SAM Sections 8720 through 8733.

-State agencies reporting district use tax on sales or on property used at multiple locations will allocate the district use tax to the place of sales or places of use on the Computation Schedule for District Tax, Schedule A, of the State, Local, and District Consumer Use Tax Return form, BOE-401-A. The Computation Schedule for District Tax, Schedule A, is used to determine the amount of tax, if any, that should be distributed to entities imposing district tax.
-For information on how to apply district taxes, request a copy of Tax Tips for District Tax, Pamphlet , from the BOE.
+Agencies/departments reporting and paying the state sales and use taxes to the state-administered uniform local sales, use, and district taxes will apply the procedures in SAM sections 8481-8486.
+Agencies/departments reporting local tax on sales or property used at multiple locations will allocate the local tax to the places of sales or places of use on the State, Local, and District Consumer Use Tax Return form, CDFTA 401-A For detailed information relating to district taxes, see CDTFA Publication 44.